LukeMotti/GITHUB_GETTING_STARTED/README.md

 (Note the wiki pages are reserved for public repositories.)

 ### Mastering Issues
-GitHub issues are to keep track of tasks, enhancements, and bugs for your projects.
+GitHub issues are to keep track of tasks, enhancements and bugs for your projects.
 This is expained in [Mastering Issues]>(https://guides.github.com/features/issues/).

 ## Hello World